The Weight of Our Stuff

 “I’m curious about your environment and wondering whether it’s supporting or sabotaging your weight-loss journey.”

-With a hint of agitation, Madelyn responded, “Well, to be honest, I’ve been so frustrated with myself, I’ve kinda let things go.
-I’ve been wanting to clean out the garage for years and right now it’s so bad I can’t even get my car in there, my guest room has become quite the catchall, and my closet is a hot mess.
+With a hint of agitation, Maggie responded, “Well, to be honest, I’ve been so frustrated with myself, I’ve kinda let things go.
+I’ve been wanting to clean out the garage for years and right now it’s so unruly I can’t even get my car in there, my guest room has become quite the catchall, and my closet is a hot mess.

 But what does this have to do with not being able to lose weight?”